dgjnpr/ansible-template-for-junos/README.md

 Please look through the rest of the files.
 All of them contain documentation relevant to their purpose.

+## How to Use

+[Fork](https://help.github.com/articles/fork-a-repo/) this repo and edit the group_vars and/or host_vars files and the templates in the roles.
+Simply delete the platform specific plays from the `all.pb.yaml` file that you are not interested in.

+You can delete the platform specific plays (i.e. ex.p.yaml) and roles directories too, but that is not manditory.
+It just depends on how tidy you like to be.

 ## Contributing

 1. Fork it